Skip to main content

 • Regular logins via /signin

-• SSO logins via /signin2
+• SSO logins via the SSO button on /signin

-If a user is configured for SSO and attempts to log in through /signin2, then tries to log in as a regular user, the system will deny entry and require SSO login.
+If a user is configured for SSO and attempts to log in through SSO, then tries to log in as a regular user, the system will deny entry and require SSO login.
 For organization-wide SSO implementation, auto-provisioning works as follows:

 • If a user doesn’t exist in the LILT database, they’ll be automatically added when they first log in via SSO